inkVerb/VIP/201/Lesson-03.md

 *Another way requires a "key" to be downloaded, usually from the terminal*

-*You may see any of these add-repo methods on websites under "install for Linux" instructions*
+*You may see any of these add-repo methods on websites under "install for Linux" instructions, this is for Debian/Ubuntu*

 ### Maintenance & Upgrades